 We are not going to tell you to drop off your kids at our amazing children's service with clowns, games, videos and snacks (we actually don't have a children's service).
-We do have children's Sunday School after the service (when the adults have their Bible class); but we actually encourage the whole family to worship together.
-The occasional crying baby is no big deal; but there is a "cry room" if you need it.
+We do have children's Sunday School after the service (when the adults have their Bible class); but we encourage the whole family to worship together.
+The occasional crying baby is no big deal, but there is a "cry room" if you need it.
 And the entire service is always just an hour long (that's because all the fluffy entertainment and unnecessary filler has been removed).

 We are not overly interested in "getting the numbers up," but we are very interested in making disciples.
-Our pastor will spend a lot of time teaching the Bible to every single person who wants to learn; in fact, in order to be a member you need to go through an detailed Bible study with him.
+Our pastor will spend a lot of time teaching the Bible to every single person who wants to learn; in fact, in order to be a member you need to go through a detailed Bible study with him.
 You won't find this kind of careful instruction in many churches anymore.

 The Adult Education class is where you'll receive solid, in-depth teaching directly from the Bible (not the latest Christian best-seller):